tomcritchlow/tomcritchlow.github.io/_posts/2022-05-06-executive-dashboards.md

 Input metrics are like measuring the left hand side of the equation!
 You're measuring the things that supposedly impact the revenue.
 Today's measure of revenue is not a good measure of tomorrow's revenue - input metrics are better.

-Interestingly - it's quite hard to find the right input metrics, it's not always obvious exactly what input metrics *actually influence future revenue*.
+Interestingly - it's quite hard to find the right input metrics, it's not always obvious exactly which input metrics *actually influence future revenue*.

 <blockquote class="quoteback" darkmode="" data-title="This%20is%20How%20Amazon%20Measures%20Itself" data-author="@holistics_bi" cite="https://www.holistics.io/blog/how-amazon-measures/">
 When we realized that the teams had chosen the wrong input metric—which was revealed via the WBR process—we changed the metric to reflect consumer demand instead.
 Over multiple WBR meetings, we asked ourselves, “If we work to change this selection metric, as currently defined, will it result in the desired output?”
 As we gathered more data and observed the business, this particular selection metric evolved over time from<br><br>- number of detail pages, which we refined to<br><br>- number of detail page views (you don't get credit for a new detail page if customers don't view it), which then became<br><br>- the percentage of detail page views where the products were in stock (you don't get credit if you add items but can't keep them in stock), which was ultimately finalized as<br><br>- the percentage of detail page views where the products were in stock and immediately ready for two-day shipping, which ended up being called 'Fast Track In Stock'.